Anushka1211300/plasma-tracking-app-login-register/README.md

 # plasma-tracking-app-login-register
-Login and Register (Plasma Tracking app with flutter)
+Login and Register (Plasma Tracking app with flutter & Django)